larry-athey/boilermaker/Instructions/WebAPI.md

 **/?data_7=** - Primarily used by the WebUI to set the Rest Period of the Boilermaker.
 The value passed here must be a whole number between 1 and 1000 (seconds).
 Adjusting this value during an active Constant Temp run will only work if the Boilermaker hasn't yet reached the target temperature.

 **/form-0** through **/form-7** - Used by the WebUI to dynamically generate the various settings editor forms.

+**/get-correctionfactor** - Returns the current temperature sensor correction factor in Celcius.